-The jewel in Macedonia’s crown is undoubtedly its beautiful countryside and stunning rural monasteries, and an ideal base to explore these is the picturesque town of Ohrid.
-The UNESCO-protected town in the southernmost part of Macedonia was the cradle of Slavonic literacy, which brothers Cyril and Methodius, and later their disciples St. Clement and St. Naum, spread from the Ohrid Literary School, the first Slavonic University in the Balkans, long before Bologna.
-Ohrid is a citymuseum with an abundance of archaeological treasures including early Christian basilicas and beautiful churches, the most famous of which is the church of St. John at Kaneo, perched dramatically on the cliffs above the lake.
+The jewel in North Macedonia’s crown is undoubtedly its beautiful countryside and stunning rural monasteries, and an ideal base to explore these is the picturesque town of Ohrid.
+The UNESCO-protected town in the southernmost part of North Macedonia was the cradle of Slavonic literacy, which brothers Cyril and Methodius, and later their disciples St. Clement and St. Naum, spread from the Ohrid Literary School, the first Slavonic University in the Balkans, long before Bologna.
+Ohrid is a city museum with an abundance of archaeological treasures including early Christian basilicas and beautiful churches, the most famous of which is the church of St. John at Kaneo, perched dramatically on the cliffs above the lake.
 From Ohrid it is also possible to explore stunning Galicica National Park which extends from the lake into the mountains, and offers endless pristine landscapes.

 This itinerary is based on good 4-star and boutique hotels with private transfers between Skopje and Ohrid.
 Speak to a Regent Balkans Specialist about upgrading to the 5-star Hotel Stone Bridge in Skopje.

 Transfer by private car down to Ohrid (2.5 hours) and check in to the hotel for four nights.
-Alternatively transfer via Mavrovo national park where en-route you can visit Sveti Jovan Bigorski Monastery, one of Macedonia’s finest and Jance village for lunch at the Hotel Tutto; a pioneer of Macedonia’s slow food movement.
+Alternatively transfer via Mavrovo national park where en-route you can visit Sveti Jovan Bigorski Monastery, one of North Macedonia’s finest and Jance village for lunch at the Hotel Tutto; a pioneer of North Macedonia’s slow food movement.